mediamonks/drupal-protect-before-launch/README.md

 When also the System Variable value is set the the module will check if the value in the variable is set correctly before enabling.<br />
 <br />
+### Acquia hosting
-Default value is set to "AH_NON_PRODUCTION" to work correctly with Acquia Hosting
+Default value is set to "AH\_NON\_PRODUCTION" to work correctly with Acquia Hosting out of the box.
+Just select set an username and password and set protection mode to "env_enabled".
+All none production servers will be password protected.

 ### Identity provider
 The module allows you to use the drupal user database to authenticate